alextelespanwork/git-cheats/Jekyll-Local-Testing.md

 #### Observation:

-Building the dist folder with the following command will make the server to serve the website from the wrong base-href.
-That is why when testing locally, you only build your site using "ng build": ng build --prod --base-href https://alextelespanwork.github.io/my-cool-proj/
+Building the dist folder with *ng build --prod --base-href https://alextelespanwork.github.io/my-cool-proj/* will make the server to serve the website from the wrong base-href.
+That is why when testing locally, you only build your site using *ng build*.